ANNOUNCING ATI's NEW CARDIAC SPECIALIST PROGRAM SCHEDULE

 - Casual Photo

 In addition, students are required to carry health insurance for interaction in the clinical portions of the program.
 This insurance is not available through the school and is not covered by tuition.
 Proof of health insurance will be required prior to class attendance, as well as vaccination records proving vaccination against TB (by PPD test within the past year), rubella and rubeola, mumps, varicella, and tetanus (or tetanus booster within the last 10 years).
 If shots records are not available for rubella, rubeola, mumps or varicella, students will be requested to have a titer drawn.
 As students will be working in the health care field and typically work for companies that require drug screening, students will be asked to submit to a drug screening test during the course of the school year.
 This list may be updated periodically to reflect affiliated hospital requirements for clinical training.
-It is recommended that students also get vaccinated against hepatitis (three shots over a six-month period).
+It is recommended that students also get vaccinated against hepatitis (three shots over a six-month period) and Covid-19.

 Once we have received all of these documents you will be considered for an onsite interview.